 - What do you want them to take away from your proposal?

-- What will encourage them to take action after reading it?
+- What will encourage them to take action after reading your business proposal letter?

-Clients want to see that you’ve tailored the proposal to them, so make sure you know the company you’re pitching and their pain points.
+Clients want to see that you’ve tailored your proposal writing to them, so make sure you know the company you’re pitching to and their pain points.
 This will allow you to create a business proposal that feels personal and resonates the way you’ve intended.

-Make sure you know what else they’re seeing in the market, too.
+Make sure you know what else they see in the market too.
 You don’t want to come in with a pitch that doesn’t stand out from the crowd, and you also don’t want to come in with a price that’s too low or too high compared to the market price range.
 A mistake in either direction can make your business look bad.

 A guide on how to create a business proposal wouldn’t be complete without talking about how you present information.
-Visual content is essential in marketing, which is why we recommend making your proposal as visually stimulating as possible.
+Visual content is essential in marketing, which is why we recommend making your proposal visually stimulating.

 Wherever possible, aim to include graphics that help the client better understand the document.
-Things like tables and charts, when used correctly, are highly effective in assisting them to retain information.
-Graphics make the proposal appealing and easy to digest, so use them to your advantage.
+Tables and charts, when used correctly, are highly effective in assisting readers in retaining information.
+Graphics make your proposal appealing and easy to digest, so use them to your advantage.

-It’s worth mentioning that there’s no one right way to create a business proposal, and yours may look different depending on your product or service.
-We have created a basic business proposal outline that you can tweak depending on your needs.
+It’s worth mentioning that there’s no one right way to create a business proposal.
+Your business proposal format may look different depending on your company, product or service.
+We have created a basic business proposal outline that you can adjust depending on your needs.

 When you’re writing a business proposal, the first sections to include are a title page and table of contents.
-The title page should include relevant information, such as your company name, logo and contact information, as well as your client’s name and contact information.
+The title page should consist of relevant information, such as your company name, logo and contact information, as well as your client’s name and contact information.
 The title page is your first impression, so it should be organized and eye-catching.

 Your client will also appreciate a table of contents to help them navigate the proposal.
-If you are sending it electronically, make the table of contents clickable for easy navigation.
+If you’re sending your business proposal electronically, make the table of contents clickable for easy navigation.

 2. Executive Summary

 The executive summary is a critical part of your proposal.
-Contrary to what you might think, it’s not a summary of the entire document; instead, you are setting the scene for what the client will read.
+Contrary to what you might think, it’s not a summary of the entire document.
+Instead, you’re setting the scene for what your prospective client will read.

 What’s the goal of the executive summary?
 After reading it, the clients should know exactly how you will help them, even if they don’t read the entire proposal.

 3. Problem Statement